sirko-io/engine/README.md

 ### Users on mobile devices

-In order to save a battery of users on mobile devices the engine doesn't track such users.
+In order to save a battery of users on mobile devices the engine ignores such users.

 ## Table of contents